Nov 26, 2020

 Simple rules of thumb are memorable but rarely drive good decisions in a complex world.
 Instead I prefer dialectics: two seemingly opposing ideas whose union hints at a larger truth.

 I've collected a few of my favorites below.
-I often explain them via startups (my world) and business.
+I often explain them via tech startups and business, which I think about the most.
 They're applicable across other domains too.

 Startups requires incredible optimism.
 You must have inordinate conviction that your vision for the business will come to bear.
 It's the only way to convince yourself, employees, investors, partners, and customers to part with time and money.
 But things will likely get really tough.
 90% of startups fail.
 You must remain skeptical you will defy daunting odds.
 You don't want to waste your (or anyone else's) time working on something that won't succeed.

 Whether you want to perform the simplest task or achieve the grandest goal, you need to desire a positive outcome.
 Otherwise, how will you summon the motivation to get out of bed in the morning and do the work?
 But, the quality of your effort might be irrelevant.
 Factors beyond your control might dictate the final outcome.
 If you get too attached to the fruits of your labor, you're leaving your mood and self-esteem to the whims of chance.

 The world is rich and varied.
 There's always something new to learn, see, feel, and taste.
 And you might enjoy those new things more than you've ever enjoyed anything you've experienced.
 It's impossible to know unless you explore further.
 But you already have a sense of what you prefer and what you don't.
 You don't want to waste your precious time on things that won't give you joy.
 So, you might as well double down on your favorites.